lhs-open/lhs-guide/docs/index.md

 >1.
 ML-LHS Performance Hypothesis: Due to its inherent data-centric ML approach, ML-LHS can ultimately achieve high prediction performance (>95%) for most diseases and conditions.
 >2.
 ML-LHS Equity Hypothesis: ML-LHS over hospital-led clinical research networks can effectively enable small clinics with seamlessly disseminated ML models and thus help reduce health care disparities in underserved populations.
 >3.
-ML-LHS AI Hypothesis: Because of the intrinsic advantage of having both data-driven and deployment-oriented approaches in ML-LHS, most EMR-based AI tools can be developed and deployed in the form of ML-LHS.
+ML-LHS AI Hypothesis: Because of the intrinsic advantage of having both data-driven and deployment-oriented approaches in ML-LHS, most EMR-based AI tools can be more efficiently and effectively developed and deployed in the form of ML-LHS.

-The [LHS Practical Guide](https://lhs-open.github.io/lhs-guide/) is part of the Open LHS Project on GitHub, aimed to encourage sharing and collaboration for research, development, and implementation of LHS in the emerging field of learning health systems.
+The [LHS Practical Guide](https://lhs-open.github.io/lhs-open/lhs-guide/) is part of the Open LHS Project on GitHub, aimed to encourage sharing and collaboration for research, development, and implementation of LHS in the emerging field of learning health systems.
 As a dynamic technical documentation for LHS, this guide is published on GitHub Pages and will be updated when new LHS information becomes available.

 ### Next step